George Lake Project

 Eagle Plains - A Project Generator

 Eagle Plains Resources is a project generator with several mineral exploration properties of merit that meet qualifying transaction requirements.
 We facilitate the listing process for capital pool companies and initial public offerings while providing technical expertise for exploration programs.
-Companies interested in co-operatively exploring any of our projects please contact: Chuck Downie at ccd@eagleplains.com or Mike Labach at mgl@eagleplains.com or call 1 866 Hunt Ore (486 8673).
+Companies interested in co-operatively exploring any of our projects please contact: Chuck Downie at ccd@eagleplains.com or Andrew Wilson at abw@eagleplains.com or call 1 866 Hunt Ore (486 8673).

 Details